Skip to main content

 Petition DateApril 16, 2026

-Plan TypePrepackaged chapter 11 plan of reorganization
+Plan TypePrepackaged chapter 11 plan (contested at confirmation)

 Total Funded Debt~$6.53 billion (plus $1.272 billion preferred equity)

-Funded Debt EliminatedMore than $5 billion
+Funded Debt EliminatedMore than $5 billion (~$6 billion of debt and equity obligations per Disclosure Statement)

 Claims AgentKroll Restructuring Administration LLC